When Summer arrives and figs are abundant, making baked figs with bacon and blue cheese is the ultimate celebration of the season.

 diane and todd

 This post was originally published in 2014.
-We’ve updated the recipe and added a quick video making the baked figs. Enjoy!
+We’ve updated the recipe and added a quick video making the baked figs and a new recipe format.
+Enjoy!

 Use whatever nuts you'd like to top the figs-pecans, walnuts, hazelnuts, etc...
 Whatever you enjoy!

-- about 8 fresh figs, cut lengthwise in half
+- 8 fresh figs , cut lengthwise in half

 - optional-grilled or toasted bread to serve the baked figs on